johlym/johnathan-org/src/_posts/2015-10-12-become-a-genius.md

 5. [In a Nutshell](https://www.youtube.com/channel/UCsXVk37bltHxD1rDPwtNM8Q) – while not technically on the list, this YouTube channel put together by some german graphic artists covers a wide array of topics in a way anyone can understand, with awesome visuals.
 6. [C.G.P.
 Grey](https://www.youtube.com/channel/UC2C_jShtL725hvbm1arSV9w) – also not technically on the list, however as an educational YouTube resource, Grey tops that list, if there is one.

-Check out the rest of Thomas’ list if you’re curious.
+Check out the rest of Thomas' list if you're curious.
 I recommend you check out every link he listed.